wattse13/441-homework/hw-2/readme.md

 ## What Didn’t Work?

 Using the downloaded version of Bootstrap rather than the internet dependent links, which I used last assignment, changed some of my website's formatting.
 In particular, my navbar changed from three inline links, to three vertically stacked links.
 I think this may be because of how my stylesheets are organized.
 The screenshot below shows how my current directory is laid out.
 When I added the bootstrap-4.4.1-dist folder it also added a couple CSS stylesheets, which I think may be conflicting with my existing stylsheets.
 I'm not sure if consolidating my CSS stylsheets into the Bootstrap stylesheets would fix my problem.

 ![W3 Parallax Scrolling Code](./images/stylesheet-organization.png)

+On top of my minor issue with Bootstrap, I was also unable to chose just three favorite games from all of the titles I have played.